zuzhaoye/insertion-heuristic-for-dynamic-vehicle-routing-problem-dvrp/README.md

 # insertion_heuristic_for_online_Vehicle_Routing_Problem
-It is an insertion heuristic designed for online vehicle routing problem with the objective to either minimize the **total travel distance** of the fleet or minimize the **total waiting time** of customers.
+It is an insertion heuristic designed for online vehicle routing problem (VRP) with the objective to either minimize the **total travel distance** of the fleet or to minimize the **total waiting time** of customers subject to vehicle capacity and fleet size constraint.

 ## 1. Sample input: